 Waterfalls make for fantastic photos.
 But as with all landscape photography you need to try and think beyond the obvious.
 Waterfalls are photographed a lot.
 So to make your images stand out you need to be prepared to dedicate the time and effort needed to capture them at their best.
 Follow these tips for photographing waterfalls and you will be on your way to capturing some stunning photos.

-This article on photographing waterfalls and images are subject to copyright.
-Words and photos by Kav Dadfar (That Wild Idea).
-Copying or reposting of photos or article elsewhere is strictly forbidden.
-Please contact us if you would like to use this feature on your website.
+6 Top Tips For Awesome Waterfalls Photos article is subject to copyright.
+Words and photos by Kav Dadfar and Jordan Banks (That Wild Idea).
+Copying or reposting of photos or the article elsewhere is strictly forbidden.